citanus006/codeinstitute-project1-Jiris-bar/README.md

 ## Technological limitation, obstacles and design decisions
  - I decided to avoid manual image compression so far as it is something what is usually done during build or deployment phase and is outside of scope of this project.
+ - I decided to use one long page layout instead of individual pages per menu item

 ## Credits and references
  - TBA credit to mentor and [codeinsitute](https://codeinsitute.net/)